tersesystems/terse-logback/README.md

 * [structlog4j](https://github.com/jacek99/structlog4j)
 * [slf4j-fluent](https://github.com/ffissore/slf4j-fluent)

-I have not used these personally, and I tend to roll my own when I need something on top of SLF4J.
+I have not used these personally, and I usually roll my own when I need something on top of SLF4J, because the wrappers tend to set their own encoders on top.

 ### Logback Encoders and Appenders